NRI Income Tax & Compliance

 • Form 15CB is required when the payment is made to a non-resident, NRI, or a foreign company that is taxable.

-• To make the payment, this form is necessary to be filed by a CA.
+• To make the payment, this form must be filed by a CA.

 • When the assessing officer does not give any order.